hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 `app config scan-hour 12`

 It determines the hour at which the scan should start.
 CHESTER device clocks operate in UTC.
 The device does not distinguish between time zones or daylight savings time.
-The correct hour must be considered with some margin if wM-BUS sensors automatically change their clocks to summer/winter time.
+The correct hour must be considered with some margin if wM-Bus sensors automatically change their clocks to summer/winter time.

 `app config scan-weekday 2`